i3arnon/MongoAsyncEnumerableAdapter/README.md

 This allows plugging MongoDB's custom async iterators into the async LINQ ecosystem by wrapping `IAsyncCursorSource<TDocument>` or `IAsyncCursor<TDocument>` in an `IAsyncEnumerable<T>` implementation.

-For example, iterating on a result with `await foreach`:
+For example, iterating on a find result with `await foreach`:

 ```csharp
 IMongoCollection<Hamster> collection = // ...